xrowgmbh/rest-bundle/README.md

 ## License

 This bundle is under the MIT license.
-See the complete license in the bundle:

-    Resources/meta/LICENSE
+See the complete [license](Resources/meta/LICENSE) in the bundle.